vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ksatriya warrior Bhīṣma.
 Bhuvaneśvara-yātrās-The fourteen yātrās of Bhuvaneśvara are

-enumerated and described (such as Prathamāstami, Prāvā
+enumerated and described (such as Prathamāṣṭami, Prāvā

-rasasthi, Puṣyasnāna, Ājyakambala ) in GK 190–194.
+raṣaṣṭhi, Puṣyasnāna, Ājyakambala ) in GK 190–194.
 Bhūtacaturdasi-Same as Pretacaturdaśi pp. 351-52 above; vide

 KT 450-451.
 BhutamahotsavaThe same as Udasevikā pp. 275-76 above;

 HV II.
 359-365 (from Skanda ).
-Bhutamātryut sava–From 1st to pūrnimā of Jy.; HV II.
+Bhutamātryut sava–From 1st to pūrṇimā of Jy.; HV II.
 365–370.

 Bame as Udasevikā.
 The Sarasvatikanthābharaṇa of Bhoja (V.94) on Poetics mentions it among krīdās.
 Bhrātsbhāodā, Bhūtamātā and Udasevikā are three names of one utsava